stewartsmith/drizzle/plugin/auth_all/docs/index.rst

 Allow All Authentication
 ========================

-.. warning:: :program:`auth_all` is a security risk!
-Do not use this plugin with production servers!

 :program:`auth_all` is an authentication plugin that allows *all* connections regardless of username or password, so it does not actually authenticate and it does not provide any security.
 This plugin is mostly used for testing.